cmadland/lit/pages/04.Indigenous-education/09.snowWhatDoesBeing2018/docs.md

 There are also many documented challenges, as follows:

-!!!! **Misinterpretation**  Archibald J. (Ed.)
+!!!! - **Misinterpretation**  Archibald J. (Ed.)
 (1992).
 Giving voice to our ancestors.
 Canadian Journal of Native Education, 19, 141–44.
-!!!! **Fragmentation of knowledge**  Kawagley O. (1995).
+!!!! - **Fragmentation of knowledge**  Kawagley O. (1995).
 A Yupiaq Worldview: A pathway to ecology and spirit.
 New York, NY: Waveland Press.
-!!!! **Safety and power of relationship**  Harrison B. (2001).
+!!!! - **Safety and power of relationship**  Harrison B. (2001).
 Collaborative programs in Indigenous communities from fieldwork to practice.
 Lanham, MD: Altamria Press.
 !!!!
 Stover Dale (2002).
 Postcolonial sun dancing at Wakpamni lake.
 In Harvey G. (Ed.), Readings in Indigenous religions (pp. 173–19).
 London, England: Continuum.
-!!!! **Accountability** Champagne D. (1998).
+!!!! - **Accountability** Champagne D. (1998).
 American Indian studies I for everyone.
 In Miheusuah D. (Ed.).
 Natives and Academics: researching and writing about American Indians.
 Lincoln: University of Nebraska.
-!!!! **Absence of tangible benefit for communities** and **Treatment of Indigenous *partners* as *subjects***
+!!!! - **Absence of tangible benefit for communities** and **Treatment of Indigenous *partners* as *subjects*** Smith L.T.
+(2004).
+Decolonizing methodologies: Research and Indigenous peoples.
+London, England: Zed Books.

 ### References